decred/dcrdocs/docs/glossary.md

 #### Ticket-splitting

 The process of buying part of a ticket.
 This is done by coordinating with other parties who will buy the other parts of a ticket.
 This can be done without giving up custody to your DCR.
 The minimum amount of DCR that can be put into a split ticket is 5 DCR.
-Ticket-splitting is currently coordinated through the 'ticket-splitting' channel on the [Decred slack](https://slack.decred.org/) channel.
+Ticket-splitting is currently coordinated through the `#ticketsplitting:decred.org` channel on [Matrix](https://chat.decred.org/).

 #### Tor